 A nutmeg is really like a very wise cut back.
-To accomplish a nutmeg you have to lead the defender one why when you really want to go the other direction.
-Give the impression that they can reach and win the ball.
-When the defender reaches to tackle or win the ball you slip the ball through their legs.
+To accomplish a nutmeg you have to lead the defender one way when you really want to go the other direction.
+Give the impression that the defender can reach and win the ball.
+When the defender reaches to tackle or win the ball, that's when you slip the ball through their legs.

 Unbalanced defender, reaching or diving to block a pass or shot

-To make a pass when the players legs are open
+To make a pass when the defenders legs are open

 The Best Nutmeg Artists In The Game: